Kapendev/parin/README.md

 ## Web Support

-For exporting to web, your project needs to be compatible with BetterC.
+For exporting to web, your project needs to be compatible with BetterC and it has to avoid some imports from the standard library.
 The [web](web) folder contains a helper script to assist with the web export process.
 If you use DUB, you can run the script with: